At a Glance

 - Advanced communication skills with the ability to have difficult and sensitive conversations

-- Emotional resilience and the ability to work independently, with ongoing training and support
+- Emotional resilience and the ability to work on your own are crucial, though we will of course provide excellent on-going training and support

-- UK driver with access to a car and business insurance
+- Be a UK licensed driver with access to a car and business insurance is essential

 - Marie Curie Group Personal Pension Scheme